You CAN Ace Calculus

 17Calculus is an iOS app available now for iPhone and iPad.
 The app is dedicated to college calculus, science and engineering.

 The Android app is currently in beta.
-Assuming all goes well, we plan to release it the first half of October.
+Assuming all goes well, we plan to release it sometime in October.

 This section contains lists of recommended books discussed in the app.
 Click the topic above to open the books list for a particular topic.